Flutterwave/PHP-v3/README.md

 <a id="contribution-guidelines"></a>

 ## Contribution guidelines
-Read more about our community contribution guidelines [here](/CONTRIBUTING.md).
+You can read more about our community contribution guidelines [here](/CONTRIBUTING.md).

 <a id="license"></a>